abduljaleel/workshop-appflow-athena-quicksight/README.md

 *   On the Amazon QuickSight start page, choose Manage data.
 *   On the Datasets page, choose New data set.
 *   The Create a Data Set page displays.
-*   Scroll down to the FROM EXISTING DATA SOURCES section of the Create a Data Set page.
+*   In the FROM NEW DATA SOURCES section, choose the Athena data source card.
-*   Choose the connection profile icon for the existing data source you want to use.
-Connection profiles are labeled with the data source icon and the name provided by the person who created the connection.
+*   For Data source name, enter a descriptive name.
+*   For Athena workgroup, choose your workgroup.
+*   Choose Validate connection to test the connection.
-*   Choose the Create data set button to proceed.
+*   Choose Create data source.
-*   Amazon QuickSight creates a connection profile for this data source based only on the Athena workgroup.
-The database and table aren't saved.

 ## Cleanup